adolfintel/TDF/README.md

 vkd3d and DXVK will be compiled.
 Make sure you have the necessary dependencies.

+At the end of the process, a file called `template-YYYYMMDD.tar.zst` will be created.

 ## Usage

-1. Extract the `tar` archive to a folder.
-This will be your game's folder.
+1. Extract the `template-YYYYMMDD.tar.zst` archive to a folder.
+This will be your game's folder
 2. run the `run.sh` script and wait for the initialization to complete
 3. a windows CMD prompt will open.
 Use this to install your game, for example by launching `explorer` and then picking an `exe` setup file.
 If your game has no setup, exit and manually copy the file into the wine prefix in the `zzprefix` folder
 4. after installing, edit `vars.conf` and enter the path of the folder where the executable is, the executable name, and optionally any arguments